 Honors & Awards

-Represents clients in cases alleging discrimination in violation of Title VII and state laws.
+Represents clients in cases alleging discrimination in violation of Title VII and other federal and state laws.

 Defends employers against charges of discrimination brought before the Equal Employment Opportunity Commission.

 Advises employers across various industries—including manufacturing, health care, motorsports, construction, education, food services and nonprofits—in developing and maintaining sound employment policies and practices.

 Advises private and public companies regarding employment issues arising from mergers, acquisitions, joint ventures and divestitures.